Echigo-Tsumari Art Field 2026

 Summary

 From late April through early November, we will be hosting the year-round program for the Echigo-Tsumari Art Field 2026.
-From the budding spring and deepening greenery to the season when new rice is at its best, we invite you to enjoy memorable encounters in Echigo-Tsumari, a region that transforms with the changing seasons, as you explore our Special Exhibitions and events.
+From the budding spring, through the deepening greenery, to the season when new rice tastes its best.
+As you explore our Special Exhibitions and events, we invite you to enjoy memorable encounters in Echigo-Tsumari, a region that changes its character with each season.

 Event Overview